-Cultured ghee sounds different than usual ghee, and actually, it is slightly different than non-cultured ghee.
-But what makes this dairy product different or health-friendly?
+Cultured ghee sounds different than usual ghee.
+It is slightly different from ghee clarified butter from non-cultured ghee.
+But what is unique about cultured ghee?

-The prime difference between normal ghee and cultured ghee is their making process and the starter ingredient.
-Usually, in making normal ghee or clarified butter, it is cooked from regular unsalted butter but if it is about cultured ghee, it is made from cultured butter.
+The prime difference between traditional grass-fed ghee and cultured ghee is their making process and the starter ingredient.
+Usually, in making regular ghee or clarified butter, it is cooked from regular unsalted butter.
+But when it is about cooking cultured ghee, it is made from cultured butter.

-Although there is no live culture in it, the fragmentation phase in the cultured ghee manufacturing process makes it more digestion-friendly.
-It is not probiotic in its true sense of the product definition, but culture ghee works like a probiotic that helps in digestion and it aids in healthy colon management.
+Although there is no live culture, the fermentation phase in the cultured ghee manufacturing process makes the ghee more digestion-friendly.
+Cultured grass-fed ghee is not probiotic in the true sense of the product definition.
+However, cultured ghee works like a probiotic, helping in digestion and aiding in healthy colon management.

 100% pure, cultured butter is used for making grass-fed cultured ghee.
-Cultured butter is converted into cultured cream as the raw ingredient in cultured ghee production.
-It is a lengthy but authentic process, and it is the ayurvedic process of making the best quality ghee, which is digestion-friendly and enriched with several therapeutic benefits if used in the diet.
+Cultured butter is used as the raw ingredient in cultured ghee production.
+It is a lengthy but authentic process, and it is the ayurvedic process of making the best quality ghee, digestion-friendly, and enriched with several therapeutic benefits when added to the diet.

 Digestion friendliness vs. fermentation process

-In the normal ghee making process, ghee manufacturers boil dairy butter, and in the process of boiling milk proteins like lactose and casein get eliminated.
+In the standard 100% Organic Grass-Fed Ghee-making process, ghee manufacturers boil dairy butter.
+In the process of boiling milk, proteins like lactose and casein get eliminated.

 Cultured ghee offers a high smoke point

-Like regular ghee cultured organic ghee offers a higher smoking point.
-It is 485° Fahrenheit and that makes it safe for high-temperature cooking.
-You can use cultured ghee for baking, gourmet cooking, etc. and it stays stable unlike most of the cooking oils.
+Like regular ghee, cultured organic ghee offers a higher smoking point.
+It is 485° Fahrenheit, and that makes it safe for high-temperature cooking.
+You can use cultured ghee for baking, gourmet cooking, etc., and it stays stable, unlike most cooking oils.
 As a result, cultured ghee acts as a safer cooking oil.

 It is shelf-stable

-You can preserve it in the kitchen without refrigeration and cultured ghee will remain unharmed for 12 months from its date of manufacturing.
-However, you have to preserve cultured ghee is a dry dark shelf away from the light.
-Cultured ghee is photosensitive as light exposure generates moisture in the jar, and that spoils the ghee quality.
+You can preserve it in the kitchen without refrigeration, and cultured ghee will remain unharmed for 12 months from its date of manufacturing.
+However, you have to safeguard cultured ghee is a dry, dark shelf away from the light.
+Cultured ghee is photosensitive as light exposure generates moisture in the jar, spoiling the ghee quality.

 Cultured ghee – What are the main health benefits of using cultured ghee as a diet?